port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 </details>

-This should send a message to our Kafka topic.
+This will send a message to the Kafka topic.

-Now if we go to the CloudWatch logs for our Lambda function (Accessible in the AWS console through Lambda→functions→port-execution-lambda→Monitor→Logs→View logs in CloudWatch), we should see a log of the latest execution of our Lambda, which also includes the actual message received, and whether reporting to Port on this new VM entity succeeded:
+Now the CloudWatch logs for the Lambda function (Accessible in the AWS console through Lambda→functions→port-execution-lambda→Monitor→Logs→View logs in CloudWatch), will show a log of the latest executions of the Lambda function.
+It also includes the actual message received, and whether this new VM entity was successfully reported to Port:

 ![Example cloudwatch logs with topic message](../../../static/img/platform-overview/self-service-actions/basic-execution-aws-lambda-example/exampleCloudwatchlogsWithTopicMessage.jpeg)